 The Federal Community Work Study (CWS) program provides community-based jobs to eligible Ohio University students.
-CWS is coordinated by the Center for Campus and Community Engagement and the Office of Financial Aid.
+CWS is coordinated by the Center for Community Engagement and the Office of Financial Aid.
 This employment and experiential learning opportunity is designed to assist with the cost of your college education, reinforce your educational and career goals, and enable you to engage with the community.
-Award amounts can vary, but Community Work Study students are typically eligible to work up to 150 hours per semester for fall and spring, and roughly 20-28 hours per week during summer at a $10 hourly rate.
-Remote and in-person work is available and this program serves students on all Ohio University campuses.
+Award amounts can vary, but Community Work Study students are typically eligible to work up to 150 hours per semester for fall and spring, and typically 20-36 hours per week during summer at a $11 hourly rate.
+Remote and in-person work is available, and this program serves students on all Ohio University campuses.

 The Community Work-Study Program allows you to:

 - Gain relevant, career-related work experience

 - Have direct contact with professionals in non-profit and public service-related fields